This post was last updated on October 5th, 2020 at 01:44 pm

 Seven tips when writing a personal brand statement:

-- List your attributes.
 This may seem a little bit too simple, but when you are trying to find some quality or skill that only you and a few other people have it really helps a lot.
-The goal here is to find the one or two things that separate you from your competition and make you unique.
-If you look at any strong personal branding statement example you will find that this is a main focus.
+The goal here is to find one or two things that separate you from your competition and make you unique.
+If you look at any strong personal branding statement example you will find that this is the main focus.

-- Be honest.
-It is tempting to exaggerate about your abilities, but this is not the place to do that.
+It is tempting to exaggerate your abilities, but this is not the place to do that.
 Don’t say you’re “the best” or a “leader in the field of…” unless you actually are.
 Keep in mind that the brand statement is only supposed to get people interested, and not say everything about your professional career.
-Hopefully, with a good sentence an employer will want to know about you.
+Hopefully, with a good sentence, an employer will want to know about you.

-- Market yourself.
-I cannot emphasize this fact enough, when looking for a job you have to be willing to be your own advocate.
+I cannot emphasize this fact enough when looking for a job you have to be willing to be your own advocate.
 A personal brand statement will not help you much if you are not telling people what it is.
 While some might think this feels too forward, the best examples of personal brand statements do this well.
-Have a personal website, or at the very least use social networking sites like facebook, twitter, LinkedIn, etc to reach potential employers and use your professional statement.
+Have a personal website, or at the very least use social networking sites like Facebook, Twitter, LinkedIn, etc to reach potential employers and use your professional statement.
 Make sure to keep it consistent across platforms, however, because using the same sentence every time will help others remember it and associate it with you.
 Having a short brand statement means that you will be able to market yourself quickly whenever a chance for networking arises (on the subway, for instance).

-- Be flexible.
-Even though it’s time consuming, your personal branding statement should be revised at least once a year to reflect changes and advancements in your professional career.
+Even though it’s time-consuming, your personal branding statement should be revised at least once a year to reflect changes and advancements in your professional career.
 In order to be effective, it needs to stay current.

 Don’t procrastinate creating your statement.
 Since it is such a powerful marketing tool, you are going to want to spend enough time on it to make it fantastic and ensure that it projects exactly the image of you that you want.